ltran1612/CS579-Reverse-Engineering/Lab1/README.md

 ## Evidence

-This malware consisted of two components, a portable executable (EXE) and a dynamically linked library (DLL).
-Submitting either to VirusTotal sets off dozens of vendors' virus classifiers.

-Using `strings` on the `.EXE`, we find the message string "`WARNING_THIS_WILL_DESTROY_YOUR_MACHINE`", and some references to several file manipulation functions.
-We also see the suspicious string "`C:\windows\system32\kerne132.dll`", which replaces the `l` in kernel with a `1`.
-Such a file is not present in Windows by default, so it's presence could be an indicator of compromise.

-Using `strings` on the `.DLL` did not yield anything useful.

-Opening these files with PEview, we see that they both claim to have been compiled in late 2010.
-This matches what VirusTotal reported, but VirusTotal only saw samples appear in mid-2012.
+This malware has 2 files: a lab01-01.exe and a lab01-01.dll.

+We examined the malware with the following tools:

+### VirusTotal
+These 2 files were flagged by 25 and 22 antivirus programs, respectively.
+(As of Jannuary 29, 2023)

+### strings

+#### .EXE:

+We found this string "WARNING_THIS_WILL_DESTROY_YOUR_MACHINE" indicating that it must come from a malicious person.

+The program also contains the string `"C:\windows\system32\kernel32.dll.dll"` indicating that they may execute some kernel level operations, which could be dangerous.

+There is also the string `"C:\windows\system32\kerne132.dll"` which is "kernel32" with 'l' replaced by '1'.
+This indicates that they might try to disguise this dll file as Windows kernel32.dll.
+This is because 1 and l looks similar with the normal font.

+#### .DLL:

+We found the string "127.26.152.13", which indicates that this malware may try to talk to this IP address.

+### PEViewer
+We used PEViewer to see the values in the .rdata section, which usually contains information about imported and exported functions.

+We saw several functions relating to finding files and moving files.

+Along with the suspicious kerne123.dll string, this suggests that this malware may copy a file into system32 folder.
+Normal program will not usually copy files into system32 folder because it contains core functions of Windows.
+Thus, this suggests that this program has bad intention.

+### Dependancy Walker
 Using DependencyWalker on the `.EXE`, we can see which functions are imported from various other DLLs.
 Two of these which are particularly notable are `CreateProcess` and `Sleep`.

-The `Practical Malware Analysis` textbook teaches us that these functions can be combined to create a backdoor for running this malware. *(You would really only find this if you read the solutions at the back of the book, which is fair game.)*
+The `Practical Malware Analysis` textbook teaches us that these functions can be combined to create a backdoor for running this malware.

 ---
 # Lab 1-2